gwysntfnd/TPL-Organization-Website/README.md

 # Bulacan State University Techno Paragons League Organization Website

-This website highlights the officers list of the Techno Paragon League at Bulacan State University.
+This website highlights the advisers and officers list of the Techno Paragons League at Bulacan State University.

 ## Admin Credentials
 - **Username:** admin1